Full circle awards

 Best Community Campaign

-Shining a light on the best campaigns that Circular Economy community groups are running in Ireland.
+Shining a light on the best campaigns (community activity or marketing initiative) that Circular Economy community groups are running in Ireland.

 Young Circular Star (Under 18)